-Main Phone Line: 231-534-7200

-Emergency Closure Line: 231-534-7669
+Main Phone Line: (231) 534-7200 Emergency Closure Line: (231) 534-7669

-For more information visit www.gtbindians.org website and select Health Services Management
+For more information visitwww.gtbindians.org Select 'Health Services'

-The GTB Family Health Clinic is a family practice clinic providing services such as immunizations, physical exams, post-surgical follow up appointments, chiropractor services, and other urgent and non-urgent services.
-Appointments can be scheduled by calling 231-534-7200.
+The GTB Family Health Clinic is a family practice clinic providing comprehensive medical cure for the whole family, offering preventative exams, well-health physical referrals, immunizations, and chronic disease management and other urgent and non-urgent services.
+Appointments can be scheduled by calling (231) 534-7200.
 Clinic hours are currently 8 a.m. to 5 p.m. daily Monday through Friday.
 The Receptionist will ask for your current address, telephone number and insurance information.
 This assists in the billing process and check in.